When Size Doesn’t Matter (Much): RX Antennas Below 1/12λ

 Mini-FAQ

-- Which is quieter in urban RFI? — Small H-field loops generally reject local E-field trash better than E-field probes.
+- Which is quieter in urban RFI? — Small H‑field loops often reject local E‑field “hash” better than E‑field probes, especially when you can use the loop’s null.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.